NRH-AA/NRH-AA/README.md

 <img alt="Docker" width="45px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/docker/docker-original-wordmark.svg" />

 ## BIO
 I have been a software engineer hobbyist for over 15 years.
 I started my development journey working on a server-side engine with a small [team](https://github.com/otland/forgottenserver) to emulate a game called [Tibia](https://tibia.com).
-After I few years I realized programming was more fun to me than actually creating a game so I started to learn more languages whenever I had free time.
+After a few years I realized programming was more fun to me than actually creating a game so I started to learn more languages whenever I had free time.

-Through the years I mastered essential developer skills required to pick up languages quickly.
+Throughout the years I mastered essential developer skills required to pick up languages quickly.
 I have spent countless hours debugging and have developed the ability to understand problems in code before they happen.
 I completed the coding boot camp App Academy which helped me refine my abilities of learning in a fast-paced environment and demonstrating the knowledge gained.
 I have also adopted the Agile methodology and worked in TDD (Test-Driven Development) environments.

 ## Socials
 [LinkedIn](https://www.linkedin.com/in/nathan-heinz-5b3718231/)